Mental Health America of Palm Beach County recognizes peer support as an important guidepost on the journey to recovery.

 At Peer Place Community Support Center, members interact and socialize with fellow members and their trained Recovery Support Mentors.
 Through daily groups, one on one peer coaching, and social connection, members feel supported and learn skills that aid them in their recovery journey.

-MHA’s Peers Encouraging Employment Readiness (PEER) program leads individuals with personal recovery experience to train and work in peer support roles that result in professional employment as Certified Recovery Peer Specialists in the state of Florida.
+MHA provides support that leads individuals with personal recovery experience to train and work in peer support roles that result in professional employment as Certified Recovery Peer Specialists in the state of Florida.
+MHA is a Certified training and testing site for the Florida Certification Board.

 Taking a mental health screening is one of the quickest and easiest ways to determine whether you are experiencing symptoms of a mental health condition.